Damrl-lab/Aurora/README.md

 # Aurora System

-Welcome to **Aurora**, an academic advising platform powered by a retrieval‑augmented generation (RAG) backend—and a forthcoming user interface.
+Welcome to **Aurora**, an academic advising platform powered by a retrieval‑augmented generation (RAG) backend (and a forthcoming user interface).
 This root-level README provides a high-level overview of the system, development setup, and pointers to component READMEs.
 The code here presented aligns with the research described in "Aurora: Neuro-Symbolic AI Driven Advising Agent" (Quincoso Lugones et al., 2026)

 ---